gabriele-h/almapipo/README.md

 ```

 The script will assume the following things:
-* Update the record ("PUT")
+* Update the record ("PUT") - this is always standard
-* API is "bibs", record type is "items"
+* API is "bibs", record type is "items" - set in the heading of the first column
-* Element to update has the X-path "item\_data/description"
+* Element to update has the X-path "item\_data/description" - set in the heading of the second column
 * First column contains necessary Alma-IDs for the update
-* Second column contains contents to **replace** the text of
-the x-path element by
+* Second column contains contents to **replace** the text of the x-path element by, if neither --append nor --prepend were set
-* **Optional:** Provide --append or --prepend to change existing text
-instead of replacing it
+* **Optional:** Provide --append or --prepend to change existing text instead of replacing it

 ## Update Element by XPATH in a set of records: `update_record_element`